adamnoach/Tennis_PPO/README.md

 ### Solution

-We use the [PPO](https://arxiv.org/abs/1707.06347) (PPO) reinforcement learning algorithm to solve the environment.
+We use the [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) (PPO) deep reinforcement learning algorithm to solve the environment.

 ### Try it yourself!